 Look at that buttery masa.
 Don't you want to just eat it with a spoon?

-It's been interesting to watch the holiday unfold here — the markets have been filled with ceramic dolls of the Baby Jesus, many with long eyelashes and eyeliner.
+in Mexico, a Catholic holiday that honors the purification of the Virgin Mary.
+It's also an important day for eating tamales.
+The holiday is a follow-up to Three Kings Day on Jan.
+6, when families serve a Rosca de Reyes cake that's baked with hidden figurines of the Baby Jesus.
+Anyone who finds a Niño Dios inside the rosca must make tamales for friends and family on Feb.
+2. It's been interesting to watch the holiday unfold here -- the markets have been filled with ceramic dolls of the Baby Jesus, many with long eyelashes and eyeliner.
 (Bringing said doll to mass is a big part of the Día de la Candelaria ritual.)
 However, I didn't know until recently that Día de la Candelaria is a truly mestizo holiday.
 February 2 formerly commemorated the first day of the Mexica new year.
 Guess what the Aztecs used to eat to ring in the festivities?
 Tamales.
 The Christmas tamale-making spirit passed me up this year, so I signed up for a Día de la Candelaria cooking course at the Escuela de Gastronomía Mexicana

 and he had a whole slew of tamales on the menu: strawberry, fig, pineapple, bean with chicharrón, corn with pork and epazote, cazón

+.
 I’d wanted to make one of the sweet ones, but he relegated me to the corn group.
 But I snuck a few peeks at what the strawberry folks were doing.

 When they came out of the steamer (as depicted above), I couldn't believe how amazing the masa was.
 Made with butter and milk instead of lard and chicken broth like the typical savory tamal, this was almost like a spongecake.
 A lone strawberry gem lay inside, soft and tart.